vishalvibes/wis/README.md

 It would be visiting `/actions` before performing any other operation.

-This endpoint will give instructions to the visiting agent about how to should an agent start to navigate this webapp.
+This endpoint will give instructions to the visiting agent about how to should an agent start to navigate this web app.

 Meanwhile, For the web applications following WIS workflow 1, it is mandated to implement a `/actions` route.

-This route would return a json object which would contain:
+This route would return a JSON object which would contain:

 - List of endpoints (Just L1 hierarchy)
 - Description in natural language of their functionalities